anaef/nginx-lws/doc/RequestProcessing.md

 `nil`, an integer, or convertible to an integer are processed as `-1` and thus generate a Lua error as well.

-Positive integer results from the pre, main and post chunks instruct the web server to send an error response for the corresponding HTTP status code.
+A positive integer result from the pre or main chunk instructs the web server to send an error response for the corresponding HTTP status code.
 For example, returning `lws.status.NOT_FOUND` (or, equivalently, `404`), sends a "Not Found" page.
 You can control the content of the error response with the `lws_error_response` and `error_page` directives.
 Positive integers outside the range of 100 to 599 are processed as `500` and thus send an "Internal Server Error" page.
-Returning a positive integer additionally marks the request as *complete* (see below).
+Returning a positive integer result from the pre chunk additionally marks the request as *complete* (see below).

-Positive integer results from the init chunk are ignored.
+A positive integer result from the init or the post chunk is ignored.

 > [!NOTE]
 > Most main chunks produce a response body directly and must set `response.status` rather than